Police issue update after shopkeeper threatened with knife during attempted robbery

 It was reported a man picked up a number of items after entering the store before demanding cash from the till.

-The suspect then produced a knife after the shopkeeper refused, but ultimately left empty-handed.
+The suspect then produced a knife after the shopkeeper refused to open the till, but ultimately left empty-handed.

 Most Popular